top of page

 Professor Dantas is the Dean International and Dean, Diversity, Equity, Inclusion and Belonging in the Faculty of Health Sciences and Professor of International Health in the School of Population Health at Curtin University.
 She has 36 years’ experience working in India, Kenya, Uganda, Rwanda and Australia and has undertaken research in several other countries.
 Her research uses participatory, community base approaches to understanding health equity, focusing on resilience among migrant populations.
 She has been a delegate to the Commission on the Status of Women at the UN and is on the Committee of Women in Global Health, Australia, Australian Graduation Women and International Health SIG of PHAA.

-Ms Shakara Liddelow-Hunt
+Mx Shakara Liddelow-Hunt

 Research Assistant, PhD Candidate, Telethon Kids Institute